Mindfulness Based Stress Reduction programme

 What a great question.
 It really had me thinking.

 The MBSR course is different.
-It is a training programme that follows a well formed, eight-week programme, each week building on the last.
-It is on this structured programme that thousands of the Mindfulness research papers have been based since the early 80’s.
+It is a training programme that follows a well-formed, eight-week programme, each week building on the last.
+It is on this structured programme that thousands of Mindfulness research papers have been based since the early ’80s.

 Briefly the course outline is as follows:-

-Much of our life is spent focussing on the negative things about our lives and health etc that we miss out on the rest of it.
-We can go along in ‘Automatic Pilot’, being physically present but our minds are usually off somewhere else, thinking of what we might say next, worrying about the future, mulling over past mistakes or disappointments, focussing our attention on what's wrong..
+So much of our time can be spent distracted by negative thoughts and ruminations about our lives, relationships and health etc that we miss out on the rest of it.
+We can go along in ‘Automatic Pilot’, being physically present but our minds are usually off somewhere else, thinking of what we might say next, worrying about the future, mulling over past mistakes or disappointments, focusing our attention on what's wrong.

-In session 1 we are introduced to the ‘Body scan’ meditation.
-With teacher guidance this brings our gentle awareness to sensations in the body starting at the toes of the left foot.
+In session 1 you are introduced to the ‘Body scan’ meditation.
+With teacher guidance, this brings our gentle awareness to sensations in the body starting at the toes of the left foot.
 Soon we notice our mind has taken us off elsewhere and there we are, one thought leading to the next and we have become immersed in ‘Mind chatter’.
 This is what minds do!

 Learning to notice how our minds take us away from the present moment – the only moment we are alive in - is a major theme throughout the course.

 We begin to explore the sense of the body in movement.
-Until I took my own initial 8 week course at the Oxford Mindfulness Centre, I hadn’t realised how unaware I had become from my body.
-Yes, I would feel aches and pains, back ache, tight shoulders, headaches but apart from that pretty much zilch.
+Until I took my own initial 8-week course at the Oxford Mindfulness Centre, I hadn’t realised how unaware I had become of my body.
+Yes, I would feel aches and pains, backache, tight shoulders, headaches but apart from that pretty much zilch.
 We begin to explore what our body feels like as we gently engage with ‘Mindful Movement’.
-Depending on the group this might be simple yoga type stretches or movement based on Qigong Shibashi (related to Tai Chi).
+Depending on the group this might be simple yoga-type stretches or movement based on Qigong (related to Tai Chi).